Healing : An Integrative Approach

 Sensuality and Sexuality

 The practice that engages and helps us embody our innately sensual body is sensuality.
-Sensuality helps us align and integrate the body, heart, mind, and spirit which creates connection to the Divine within.
+Sensuality helps us align and integrate the body, heart, mind, and spirit which creates a connection to the Divine within.

 Embodiment… Movement… Tantra